quicwg/base-drafts/draft-ietf-quic-recovery.md

 DetectLostPackets is called every time an ACK is received and operates on the sent_packets for that packet number space.
 If the loss detection timer expires and the loss_time is set, the previous largest acknowledged packet is supplied.

-DetectLostPackets takes one parameter, acked, which is the largest acked packet.
+DetectLostPackets takes one parameter, largest_acked, which is the largest acked packet.

 Pseudocode for DetectLostPackets follows: